H0lurwafemi/Single-Portfolio/README.md

 Acknowledgments
 Special thanks to the React and Vite communities for their excellent documentation and support.
 The Tailwind CSS framework for making styling efficient and responsive.
-Feel free to customize and extend this README to include additional information specific to your project.